What Nerd Street’s ‘re-seed’ funding round says about the future of esports

 “It was tough; We took a huge reputation hit, on the consumer level.
 You saw it on Twitter — people accusing me and the company of this and that and profiting, and you just have to kind of take it,” Fazio said.
 “Now that we’ve gotten people paid back, I hope I’ve earned some faith there, that this was the right move.
 Nobody should get paid 12 months late, but that’s better than not getting paid at all, which would have happened if we just shut down like the Twitter critics were calling for.”

 As of today, Nerd Street has announced a new $6 million funding round led by $5 million from the venture capital firm Konvoy Ventures.
-The purpose of the funding round, which Nerd Street is calling a “re-seed round,” is to help the company pivot to a business model focused on developing and operating esports programs on college campuses, with operating professional esports leagues acting as more of a side business for Nerd Street moving forward.
+The purpose of the funding round, which Nerd Street is calling a “re-seed round,” is to help the company pivot to a business model based on developing and operating esports programs on college campuses, with less of a focus on operating professional esports leagues moving forward, though that remains a core part of Nerd Street’s business.

 “I don’t need to raise equity capital to build our venues anymore; by partnering with universities, we can scale and build as many as we want, and I don’t need to keep raising capital to do that,” Fazio said.
 “What I needed to raise capital to do is build the sales and engineering team that can execute on that and give us the runway to get profitable.”